jlaso/simple-memory-db/README.md

 # simple-memory-db

-A simple db in memory
+A simple db in memory, has to be populated from JSON data

 # Installation